sonia-mathew/CSS_Basics/README.md

 # CSS_BASICS
-This repositiry includes projects that can be used as for learning CSS
+This repositiry includes projects that can be used by interested people for learning CSS